szwacz/fs-jetpack/README.md

 ## move(from, to)
 asynchronous: **moveAsync(from, to)**

 Moves given path to new location.
+If destination already exists:

+* If destination is a file, it will be overwritten (even if the source is a directory)
+* If destination is a directory, `EPERM` will be thrown (even if the source is a file)

 **arguments:**
 `from` path to directory or file you want to move.